-- Your first follow-up exam is generally around 2 weeks after your surgery.
-We will check your incision, examine you and assess your physical therapy progress. - Your staples or sutures will be removed, and will be replaced with steri-strips.
-Please wait 24 hours before taking a regular shower and the steri-strips can be removed a week your follow up visit. - Generally, the next follow-up will be at 6 weeks after your surgery.
-You may get an x-rays at this visit, so that we can reassess placement of your new shoulder.
+- Your first follow-up exam will be in 2 weeks after your surgery.
+We will check your incision, examine you and assess your physical therapy progress. - Your staples will be removed, and will be replaced with steri-strips.
+Please wait 24 hours before taking a regular shower and the steri-strips can be removed after a week if they have not fallen off on their own before then. - Generally, the next follow-up will be at 6 weeks after your surgery.
+You should get x-rays at this visit, so that we can reassess placement of your new shoulder.
 If you have met your physical therapy goals, we generally progress physical therapy to include strengthening or flexibility exercises that may be needed. - The third follow-up is generally set at 3 months post up.
 We will assess your shoulder function to determine if you would benefit from additional exercises.